isomerpages/ogp-buildforgood/pages/faq.md

 ### What can we expect during the weekly sessions?
 At the sessions, you can expect workshops and talks led by OGP officers and industry experts.
-Additionally, dedicated spaces will be provided for you to collaborate with your team, seek guidance from mentors, and consult environmental experts.
+Additionally, dedicated spaces will be provided for you to collaborate with your team, seek guidance from mentors, and consult experts.

 ### What’s the commitment level like?